theupdateframework/taps/tap4.md

 targets may be delegated to different repositories in this file.
 These delegations are also known as _repository delegations_.

-The client will keep full metadata for each repository in a corresponding directory.
-By also employing TAP 5, a
+A client will keep full metadata for each repository in a separate directory.
-A client may associate each repository with a different root metadata file, which specifies how the metadata files of the top-level roles are to be verified.
+Using [TAP 5](tap5.md), a client may associate each repository with a different root metadata file, which may associate some top-level roles with different keys than used by the original repository.
 For example, the root keys in a root metadata file may correspond to the root keys distributed by: (1) the remote repository, or (2) a private repository.
 For more details, please see [TAP 5](tap5.md).